pashaderalte/innowise-test-tasks/README.md

   - Copy/delete: *copy()*, *delete()*
 - What is serialization?
   - Serialization encodes objects into another format.
 Basically, to store an object in readable form for further usage.

+## BASIC DOCS FOR A TASK:

+- *task-11.php* is an entry point.
+- **Field::class** accepts size of field.
+Generates field based on random values or user-input values.
+Convert general two-dimensional array into connected graph *(!!!
+GRAPH CONVERSION STILL IN WORK)*
+- **Route::class** accepts size of field, start and end points.
+Performs basic bfs search through the graph that was generated in its parent **Field::class**
+- **Storage::class** serializes and unserializes objects, write into / read from file in specific directory.
+Generates the name of the files based on user input and current datetime for more convenient further use.